 If you aren’t feeling well, stay home, rest and drink lots of fluids.
 Keep an eye on your symptoms and call your doctor if they worsen.

-If you’re having symptoms you think may be related to COVID-19, before you visit a doctor’s office, clinic or emergency room, use our self-screening tool, call your doctor or our 24/7 hotline at 570-284-3657 for care guidance or to talk with a nurse.
+If you’re having symptoms you think may be related to COVID-19, before you visit a doctor’s office, clinic or emergency room, use our self-screening tool or call your doctor for care guidance or to talk with a nurse.

 We ask that you do this before heading to the ER or seeking care at your doctor’s office, unless your symptoms worsen, and you have no other options for care.
 The ER is often a crowded place, and the risk of infection to you and others is higher there.